Romania Crypto Tax 2026: The New 16% Flat Rate (Raised From 10%)

 Romania Crypto Tax 2026

-- CASS health contribution can apply above minimum-wage-linked income thresholds (capped, separate from the 16%).
+- A CASS health contribution can apply above minimum-wage-linked income thresholds, capped and separate from the 16%.

-- A small per-transaction de minimis has historically existed — confirm current thresholds.
+- A small per-transaction de minimis has historically existed; confirm the current thresholds.

 The rate change: 10% → 16%